FrozenAssassine/SudokuMasters/README.md

-# sudoku_masters
+# 🎰 Sudoku Masters

-A new Flutter project.
+Simple Sudoku game made in Flutter with <a href="https://github.com/finn-freitag">Finn Freitag</a>